GordonFreemanK/gfk-image/README.md

 ## Configuring ExifTool

 Considering the number of equivalent tags in photo metadata, you will probably need a way to store the same value in multiple tags in one command.
-In order to do that, we can use an ExifTool configuration file (see documentation in the [example file](https://www.exiftool.org/config.html)).
+In order to do that, we can use a custom ExifTool configuration file (see documentation in the official [example file](https://www.exiftool.org/config.html)).

-In this configuration file, we create custom [shortcuts tags](https://www.exiftool.org/TagNames/Shortcuts.html), which are ways to read or write multiple tags at once.
+In our configuration file, we create custom [shortcuts tags](https://www.exiftool.org/TagNames/Shortcuts.html), which are ways to read or write multiple tags at once.
 This configuration file is then copied to the root of the user home folder, where it will be picked up by ExifTool.

 **Important: any instance of ExifTool running under your user session will be using this configuration file once it is copied!** If you want to safely modify it, test it by *not* copying it and using the [-config option](https://exiftool.org/exiftool_pod.html#Advanced-options).